 Then, a pocket or cavity is created between the breast and the rib cage, and the breast implant is placed in this pocket according to the plan your plastic surgeon and you made jointly before the surgery.

-Finally, implant is centralized, the incision is stitched and the breast(s) are covered with gauze dressing.
-If deemed necessary, your plastic surgeon may place small tubes, also known as drain, that are removed in your first follow-up visit.
+Finally, the implant is centralized, the incision is stitched and the breast(s) are covered with a gauze dressing.
+If deemed necessary, your plastic surgeon may place small tubes, also known as a drain, that are removed in your first follow-up visit.

 Saline or silicone implants are used for breast augmentation.
 You will be preoperatively informed about type, shape, size and surface features of the implant and the best implant is selected in line with your condition and preferences.